How is non-Hodgkin lymphoma diagnosed in children?

 Polymerase chain reaction (PCR): This is a very sensitive DNA test that can also find some chromosome changes too small to be seen under a microscope, even if there are very few lymphoma cells in a sample.

 The complete blood count (CBC) is a test that measures the levels of different cells in the blood, such as the red blood cells, the white blood cells, and the platelets.
-The CBC is often done with a differential (or “diff”), which counts the number of different types of white blood cells.
 In children already known to have lymphoma, low blood cell counts might mean that the lymphoma is growing in the bone marrow and damaging new blood cell production.

 Blood levels of a chemical called LDH will often be abnormally high in patients with fast-growing lymphomas.